 The lawsuit states that, "Plaintiffs deem the requirement of racial labeling to be scientifically baseless, misleading, highly controversial, a matter of opinion, practically useless, offensive to human dignity, an invasion of personal privacy compelling an unwanted public categorization of oneself, and reflective of a racist past.”

-We agree, and would add that the state should seize this opportunity to embrace online-ordained ministers as well, since some counties arbitrarily discriminate against our ministers.
+We would add that the state should seize this opportunity to embrace online-ordained ministers as well, since some counties arbitrarily discriminate against our ministers.

 Our Minister Registration page explains that there is “SYSTEMATIC MINISTER DISCRIMINATION IN VIRGINIA”.

 Since May 24th, 2010, many County Clerks in Virginia have systematically denied ministers ordained by way of the internet the right to perform marriage.
 Many clerks cite a letter written by an Opinions Counsel of the Attorney General's Office as justification to refuse the review of applications from ministers ordained online.